zenml-io/zenml/docs/book/getting_started/core-concepts.md

 This is where the core business logic and value of your work lives, and you will spend most of your time defining these two things.
 Your code lives inside a Repository, which is the main abstraction within which your project-specific pipelines should live.

 When it comes to running your pipeline, ZenML offers an abstraction to handle how your pipeline gets run.
-The different stack components interact in different ways depending on how it's defined in the pipeline.
+This is where **Stacks** come into play.

 ## Stacks, Components and Stores

-A Stack represents the infrastructure needed to run your pipeline as well as some of the extra requirements needed for ML pipelines.
+A **Stack** represents the infrastructure needed to run your pipeline as well as some of the extra requirements needed for ML pipelines.
 ZenML comes with a default stack that runs locally, as seen in the following diagram: